projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

    You now have a virtual disk image with a bootable Zephyr in ``zephyr.img``.
 If the Zephyr build system is not the ACRN SOS, then you will need to transfer this image to the ACRN SOS (via, e.g, a USB stick or network )

 #.
-Follow :ref:`getting-started-apl-nuc` to boot "The ACRN Service OS"
+Follow :ref:`getting-started-apl-nuc` to boot "The ACRN Service OS" based on Clear Linux OS 28620
+   (ACRN tag: acrn-2019w14.3-140000p)

 #.
 Boot Zephyr as User OS